usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 **Activity instructions**:
 - Purpose: CI/CD is a key method for modern software deployments.
-- Expected Outcomes: Learners will be able to recognize when CI/CD is an appropriate solution based on its benefits and shortcomings applied to the scope required.
+- Expected outcomes: Learners will be able to recognize when CI/CD is an appropriate solution based on its benefits and shortcomings applied to the scope required.
 - Materials needed:
     - None
 - Instructions for facilitator: